oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 ### When and how should I run the flow?

 The flow is setup to run every hour.
-More frequently is unnecessary, and the flow could be updated every two or three hours.
+More frequently is unnecessary, and the flow could be updated only every two or three hours.
 The forecast does not change that often.
 Flow trigger here is using a standard inject node, to run hourly, and therefore it will use a cron expression and run at the top of the hour hh:00.
 To avoid running everything in my flows at the exact hour, and to avoid flooding the Forecast.solar API, I offset the run by using a 2 minute delay.
 Home Assistant runs the integration update hourly but randomly during each hour, and I would encourage you to be considerate to Forecast.solar in your use of this free service.

 The flow maintains the context variables, adding a new 24 hour period and moving the data at the start of each new day.
 Where there is a longer period between 'today' and the stored dates, or where the array does not exist, a new blank array will be created.
 In cases of corrupt data simply delete the context variable and a new blank variable will be created at the next hourly API call.